pepopo978/nampower/README.md

 Some other key improvements over Namreeb's version:
 - Using a buffer to avoid server rejections from casting too quickly (namreeb's uses 0 buffer).
 See 'Why do I need a buffer?' below for more info.
-- Using high_resolution_clock instead of GetTickCount for fasting timing on when to start casts
+- Using high_resolution_clock instead of GetTickCount for faster timing on when to start casts
 - Fix broken cast animations when casting spells back to back

 ### Compatability with other addons